Dir. Brandon Bassham (2015)

 I got the opportunity to review the new Troma-distributed horror/comedy The Slashening recently, and it's exactly the type of movie you'd expect from Troma Pictures.
 A super-small budget film (try $6,000), The Slashening is a great example of what you can do with a small budget.
 Now, I don't know how on Earth they got all of this done for $6,000.
 The actors must've worked for free or something, because they weren't half bad, and the production quality was excellent.
 They used actors from the Upright Citizens Brigade, which has a reputation for being awesome, and they continued that trend in this film.

 The movie opens with a middle-aged couple who are attempting to seduce their 16-year-old pool boy.
-When he turns down their advances, they're killed by a masked madman (one with a knife, the other with their boombox).
+When he turns down their advances, they're killed by a masked madman (one dies by knife, the other is killed by their own boombox).
 When he returns to the scene to accept their advances, he's killed as well.
 This lets the viewer know that there is a madman on the loose, or at least someone who doesn't approve of cougars (or cougar...ess?
 What's the word for a male cougar?
 Or is that just a regular guy?).

 Two girls are shown riding in a car listening to the greatest breakup mix of all time.
 I think we all could've used that at one time or another.
 They pull up to their friend's house, where they've decided to throw a party (oh, excuse me, have a "get-together"), and they're quickly interrupted by nosy neighbors who want to make sure that their "get-together" doesn't get too loud.
 Naturally, they do, as a couple of boys who were secretly invited show up and they all decide to play drinking games.
 The group is interrupted by a policeman who, through a series of questions, shows everyone how vastly unprepared they are for what's coming.

 Like, for instance, not being able to read backwards writing.